ilantal321/About_Me/README.md

-This is a website about me that I made for web1 course on my practical software engineer studies.
-It's have HTML and CSS.
+a website about me that I made for web1 course on my practical software engineer studies.
+It has HTML and CSS.